Ensono/stacks-azure-data/docs/workloads/azure/data/etl_pipelines/etl_intro_data_azure.md

 ## Dataset

-The platform leverages [The Movies Dataset](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset) from Kaggle, which contains metadata and ratings for approximately 45,000 movies released on or before July 2017.
+The platform leverages [The Movies Dataset](../getting_started/example_data_source.md#example-dataset), which contains metadata and ratings for approximately 45,000 movies released on or before July 2017.

 **The Movies Dataset** contains a number of CSV files and includes values of different types, including nested datatypes and arrays, which give us enough complexity for transformations.